LA Gear: History

 As the 1990s began, company sales reached $818.8 million, and LA Gear was third in athletic shoe sales behind Nike and Reebok.
 Although its original lines were typically featured in high-end department stores, LA Gear shoes became easier to find in discount retailers.
 Caldor began carrying LA Gear shoes designed specifically for the store and its clientele.

 Trouble began to appear for LA Gear in 1992.
-As its stock sunk from $50 to $10 a share, Robert Greenberg stepped down as CEO; within the year he founded shoe company Skechers, which he still manages as of 2022.
+As its stock sunk from $50 to $10 a share, Robert Greenberg stepped down as CEO; within the year he founded the shoe company Skechers, which he still manages as of 2022.
 By 1993 LA Gear's popularity was beginning to wane.
 Within a year the company began restricting access to the shoes, returning to higher-end department stores to gain a more upscale clientele.
 However, in doing so the company was so desperate to sell the remaining inventory that LA Gear shoes began showing up at flea markets, swap meets, and supermarkets.

-In 1994, LA Gear abandoned their men's performance footwear line and began marketing the lifestyle brands for women and children more aggressively.
+In 1994, LA Gear abandoned its men's performance footwear line and began marketing the lifestyle brands for women and children more aggressively.
 They also tried to acquire the struggling Rykä brand of women's shoes, but the deal failed.
 In 1995 Walmart and LA Gear signed a three-year contract to design lower-value and specific-to-store shoes for Walmart, but the venture failed as sales for LA Gear shoes at Walmart had declined.
 The company filed for Chapter 11 bankruptcy in 1998, in the process greatly reducing the lines of shoes it was selling.
 Since the bankruptcy filing LA Gear has made three concerted attempts at coming back.
 The first was in 1999, with an emphasis on casual shoes for men and women and the return of the popular LA Lights line for children.
+The company's largest initial licensee was LA-based footwear manufacturer ACI International, which also bought a majority stake.
 However, the brand failed to catch on.